ackertyson/dock-ops/README.md

 # DockOps

 ***[2021-10-14]** v0.4.0 - The entire app has been rewritten in Rust, which yields noticeable performance improvements across the board (many commands 30% faster; some up to 93% faster than the Ruby version) and makes the binary more distributable.
 Not all features listed below have been (yet) ported to the new version; do `dock help` to see the current list.
 The "updated" [compose-v2](https://github.com/ackertyson/dock-ops/tree/compose-v2) branch of the Ruby version is still available.
-Et voila!*
+Et voila!
+[Note that some commands have been dropped because `docker-machine` has been deprecated :( Best bet is to move your remote Docker Compose provisioning to CI.]]*

 ***[2021-06-11]** v0.3.0 - Docker Compose commands are now invoked via `docker compose` (Compose V2) instead of the dedicated `docker-compose` command; see DockOps [compose-v1 branch](https://github.com/ackertyson/dock-ops/tree/compose-v1) for [Compose V1](https://docs.docker.com/compose/cli-command/) behavior.*